Beyond Order: Reception

 James Marriott of The Times wrote about the book: "Ideas that flit and glimmer in Peterson's videos look bloated and dead when strapped to the page."
 Believing Peterson to be famous for his personality rather than his "bonkers" philosophy, Marriott said that Peterson "may have mistaken his personality for a philosophical system", and said Peterson's Harry Potter analysis contained the "most entertaining absurdities" of the book.

 Andrew Anthony of The Guardian wrote: "Viewed in the most favourable light, Peterson's rules are an attempt to locate people within society, to acknowledge the systems and structures that have long existed and, instead of seeking to tear them down, encourage his readers to find their most functional position within them".
 Anthony criticised that "The problem arises when his ragbag of common sense dictums ... are taken themselves to be a kind of gospel."

 On the other hand, Larissa Nolan of Irish Independent called it "a psychology book on another plane, a self-help book de profundis, from a beautiful mind.
 That he wrote it during the greatest crisis of his life is a testament to the power of what he preaches."

 In The Atlantic, Helen Lewis commented that Peterson's popularity is because of, not in spite of, "his contradictions and human frailties".
 Lewis wrote: "he is one of notably few prominent figures willing to confront the most fundamental questions of existence ...
 He doesn't offer get-rich-quick schemes, or pickup techniques.
 He is not libertine or libertarian.
 He promises that life is a struggle, but that it is ultimately worthwhile."
+In Philosophy Now, B.V.E.
+Hyde compared Peterson's "realism about the human condition" to the Absurdist philosophy of Albert Camus.

 Suzanne Moore of The Telegraph rated the book four out of five stars, saying that Peterson is "at his best when telling stories of his clinical practice" and finding the book, like its predecessor, "hokey wisdom combined with good advice".
 Moore also said that there was "not much here for women at all" nor any "real analysis of how power operates", and that "the rules are really nothing to argue about".